edmundhung/conform/docs/tutorial.md

 Note that all the validation are done on server side, which means:

-- There is no need to bring in another package to the client bundle for validation (e.g. zod / yup)
+- There is not need to introduce another package to the client bundle for validation (e.g. zod / yup)
 - You can have one single place defining all the validation logic

 ## Sharing validation

 Validating fully on the server is cool.
-However, network latency would be a concern if there is a need to provide instant feedback along with user typing.
+However, network latency would be a concern if there is a need to provide instant feedback while user is typing.
 In this case, you can consider reusing the validation logic on the client as well.

 ```tsx
 import { parse, useForm } from '@conform-to/react';